sumanjs/suman/README.md

 The CLI can be used to run tests in any language; on the other hand, the test harness, only works with Node.js and browser based JS.

+You do not need the suman CLI to run suman tests. <br>
+You do not need to run suman tests to use the CLI. <br>
+They are completely independent, while obviously being designed to work great together. <br>

 <p>

 ## If your team is interested in speeding up your testing cycles, Suman is the absolute right place to look for answers.